Table of Contents[Hide][Show]

 Who Are Junior Rangers?

-Junior Rangers are junior-sized park rangers.
 Kids from 5 to 13 can join the ranks as they explore, learn and protect our national treasures, though if your kiddo can hold a pencil then they can earn a Junior Ranger badge.
 And it’s not just for kids.
 Some national park sites, including Acadia National Park in Maine and Guadalupe Mountains National Park in West Texas, offer special Senior Ranger booklets and badges.
 Additionally, Mount Rainier National Park in Washington State offers a Citizen Ranger booklet and badge.
 Other parks give badges to adults who complete the entire Junior Ranger booklet.
-So brush up on those mazes and word finds!
+So, brush up on those mazes and word finds!

 More than 300 National Park Service sites hand out free booklets specially designed for that park (a few parks, including Yellowstone National Park, charge $3 for the booklet).

 How to Earn a Junior Ranger Badge

 To earn a Junior Ranger in person at a park, the first step is to pick up a booklet at the park’s visitor center.
-The visitor center is always my first stop after entering the park and it usually offers restrooms.
+The visitor center is always my first stop after entering the park and it usually offers restrooms and water fountains.
 Most visitor centers are open from 9 a.m. to 6 p.m.

-Junior Ranger requirements differ from park to park, so look over the booklet.
+Junior Ranger requirements vary from park to park, so look over the booklet.
 Some require kids to take a short hike or watch a short introductory film found in the visitor center.
 Others require recycling or picking up trash in the park.
-Most Junior Ranger badges require attending a ranger program — an educational program presented by a park ranger during the day and open to all.
+Most Junior Ranger badges require attending a ranger program.
+These educational programs are presented by a park ranger during the day and open to all.